Pak-Innovate/Qanoon-Sathi-HEC-Gen-AI-Hackathon/README.md

 ---

-## 🛠️ What We Built — Three Layers, One Mission
+## 🛠️ What We Built — Four Layers, One Mission

 ### 📂 Layer 1 — The Legal Dataset
 Authentic Pakistani legal documents — including the **Constitution of Pakistan** and foundational legal principles from the **Federal Ministry of Law and Justice** — extracted, cleaned, and structured for AI readiness.